8-Stage Learning Design Framework

 - followed by the context of learning.

 Illustrated below shows two examples of ILOs for different disciplines across all are five domain of learning, ten in total.
-Each should be read with the pretext “On successful completion of this module, you will be able to…”
+We should read each with the pretext “On successful completion of this module, you will be able to…”

 - written in the future tense, "students will be able to"